 The 2009 and 2010 Hummer H3's had quite the towing capacity range, which started out at 2,900 pounds and went all the way up to 6,000 pounds, depending on a few things.

-The 3.7L and 5.3L engines were the two options for the '09 and '10 H3's and another factor that came into play was manual vs automatic transmission options, which also affected the towing numbers.
+The 3.7L and 5.3L engines were the two options for the '09 and '10 H3's and another factor that came into play was manual vs automatic transmission options, which also affected the capacity numbers.

 As you can see from the chart below, the '09 and'10 H3's were divided into two models: the H3 and the H3T, which was the truck version that had the bed in the back, instead of having a fully enclosed cab area.
 The 3.7L engines ranged in capacity from 2,900-4,500 pounds and the 5.3L engines had a range of 5,900-6,000 pounds.

-The towing chart listed specs for the 3.7L engine and the 5.3L engine and then models equipped with a manual transmission.
+The chart listed specs for the 3.7L engine and the 5.3L engine and then models equipped with a manual transmission.

 The '08 H3's that had the 3.7L engine boasted a 4,500 pound rating and models equipped with the 5.3L engine had the higher 6,000 pound rating.
 The lowest specs were for models that had an automatic transmission equipped and from my research, I believe that these were only available for the 3.7L engines.